 SelecTree: Tree Detail

-Photo Locations: The Morton Arboretum - Lisle, IL, The National Arboretum - Washington, DC, Arbor Day Farm, Lied Conference Center, Nebraska City, NE and Arnold Arboretum - Boston, MA
+Photo Locations: University of Minnesota, The Morton Arboretum - Lisle, IL, The National Arboretum - Washington, DC, Arbor Day Farm, Lied Conference Center, Nebraska City, NE and Arnold Arboretum - Boston, MA

 Native to Siberia.

 Erect or Spreading and requires ample growing space.

 Growth Rate: 12 to 24 Inches per Year.

 .
 Has separate male and female reproductive parts on the same tree (monoecious).